-- 7.1.1 Income from fees and charges is subject to risk in relation to other national and local demand factors (e.g. the buoyancy of the local economy) as well as supply factors such as the level of cost inflation. - 7.1.2 The budget proposals for 23/24 reflect a prudent view on the level of income the Councils Fees & Charges will generate.
+- the lost income without increasing costs by more than inflation in a future period.
+The financial implications of freezing charges can therefore be regarded as permanent. - 8.1.5 Income from fees and charges is subject to risk in relation to other national and local demand factors (e.g. the buoyancy of the local economy) as well as supply factors such as the level of cost inflation.
+The budget proposals for 2024-25 reflect a prudent view on the level of income generated through fees and charges.